cert-manager/website/content/en/docs/configuration/acme/dns01/acme-dns.md

 _acme-challenge.example.org CNAME d420c923-bbd7-4056-ab64-c3ca54c9b3cf.auth.example.com
 ```

+{{% alert title="Note" color="primary" %}}
-> Note: that the "name" of the record always has the `_acme-challenge`
+The "name" of the record always has the `_acme-challenge` subdomain, and
-> subdomain, and the "value" of the record matches exactly the `fulldomain`
+the "value" of the record matches exactly the `fulldomain` field from
-> field from registration.
+registration.
+{{% /alert %}}

 At verification time, the domain name `d420c923-bbd7-4056-ab64-c3ca54c9b3cf.auth.example.com` will be a TXT
 record that is set to your validation token.
 When the verifier queries `_acme-challenge.example.com`, it will
 be directed to the correct location by this CNAME record.
 This proves that you control `example.com`

-4. Create a secret from the credentials JSON that was saved in step 2, this secret is referenced
+1. Create a secret from the credentials JSON that was saved in step 2, this secret is referenced
    in the `accountSecretRef` field of your DNS01 issuer settings.
    When creating an `Issuer` both this `Issuer` and `Secret` must be in the same namespace.
    However for a `ClusterIssuer` (which does not have a namespace) the `Secret` must be placed in